NethServer/ns8-core/docs/design.md

 ### Modules

 The core instantiates a set of *modules*.
-Each module instance runs an application (e.g. Webtop, Nextcloud) as a set of one or more Podman **rootless containers**.
-In exceptional cases a module can run rootfull containers (i.e Samba, Promtail)
+Each module instance runs an application (e.g. Webtop, Nextcloud) or it can be just a part of it (e.g. Promtail and Loki are parts/components of Log).
+In any case a module instance is made of one or more Podman rootless containers.
+In exceptional cases a module can run rootfull containers (i.e Samba, Promtail).

 See [Modules architecture](/modules) for more info.